imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 * **Regular 2G.** Loaded: average ~6 seconds

 ### Reading Experience
 I placed heavy emphasis on the reading experience since content is the core to my portfolio.
-I find it silly not to provide a good reading experience for my users.
+It would be silly if I didn’t focus on it.
 The elements I have thought-out include:

 * Bigger font size for both small and large screens
 * Good amount of line height among sentences